MLHale/CYBER-4580-lending-library-docs/Milestone3/README.md

 * remove individual itemtype-quantities from their cart
 * empty their cart
 * place an order if sufficient items exist

+The file "Existing Codebase Documentation.md" lists the frontend and backend files that contribute to the above functionality.

 ## Hinderances
 * Lazy-loading of Ember Store records caused difficulty when attempting to console.log() values.
 Usage of Ember observers is necessary to override this behavior.